I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportgetaccessranges.md

 <p><b>VideoPortGetAccessRanges</b> returns NO_ERROR if it successfully filled in the <i>AccessRanges</i> information or returned configuration information at <i>RequestedResources</i>.</p>

 ## -remarks
-<p>Every video miniport driver either must use access ranges returned by <b>VideoPortGetAccessRanges</b>, or must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff570377">VideoPortVerifyAccessRanges</a> before attempting to access a video adapter during the driver (and system) initialization process.</p>
+<p>Every video miniport driver either must use access ranges returned by <b>VideoPortGetAccessRanges</b>, or must call <a href="..\video\nf-video-videoportverifyaccessranges.md">VideoPortVerifyAccessRanges</a> before attempting to access a video adapter during the driver (and system) initialization process.</p>

 <p><b>VideoPortGetAccessRanges</b> can be called only from a miniport driver's <a href="..\video\nc-video-pvideo-hw-find-adapter.md">HwVidFindAdapter</a> function.</p>

-<p>For most miniport drivers, <b>VideoPortGetAccessRanges</b> can retrieve, verify, and claim the bus-relative access ranges and any interrupt and/or DMA channel/port used by a particular video adapter, while <a href="https://msdn.microsoft.com/library/windows/hardware/ff570377">VideoPortVerifyAccessRanges</a> can only verify and claim miniport driver-specified resources.
+<p>For most miniport drivers, <b>VideoPortGetAccessRanges</b> can retrieve, verify, and claim the bus-relative access ranges and any interrupt and/or DMA channel/port used by a particular video adapter, while <a href="..\video\nf-video-videoportverifyaccessranges.md">VideoPortVerifyAccessRanges</a> can only verify and claim miniport driver-specified resources.
 That is, for all configuration information that it returns, <b>VideoPortGetAccessRanges</b> claims the corresponding hardware resources in the registry for the caller.
 A miniport driver need not call <b>VideoPortVerifyAccessRanges</b> with the returned bus-relative configuration information, unless the miniport driver attempts to modify any of the returned values.</p>

 <p>Each successful call to <b>VideoPortGetAccessRanges</b> or <b>VideoPortVerifyAccessRanges</b> for a particular adapter overwrites the miniport driver's preceding claim on hardware resources in the registry.</p>

 <p>After a successful call to <b>VideoPortGetAccessRanges</b>, the miniport driver must map the returned bus-relative ranges to logical ranges with <a href="..\video\nf-video-videoportgetdevicebase.md">VideoPortGetDeviceBase </a><i>before</i> calling the appropriate <b>VideoPortRead/Write</b><i>Xxx</i> function to communicate with the adapter.</p>

-<p>Generally, the miniport driver of a PCI device should have its <a href="..\video\nc-video-pvideo-hw-find-adapter.md">HwVidFindAdapter</a> function call <b>VideoPortGetAccessRanges</b>, rather than attempt to manipulate the nondevice-specific PCI_COMMON_CONFIG information returned by a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff570306">VideoPortGetBusData</a>.
-This miniport driver can typically call <b>VideoPortGetAccessRanges</b> with a <b>NULL</b><i>RequestedResources</i> pointer.
-The video port driver then uses the configuration space of the PCI bus to determine the resources for the video adapter.
-The miniport driver can call <b>VideoPortGetAccessRanges</b>, using a set of driver-supplied <i>RequestedResources</i> specifications, if its original call fails to return valid configuration data for the adapter.</p>

-<p>Note that miniport drivers of adapters on other types of I/O buses also can call <b>VideoPortGetAccessRanges</b>.
-These drivers should call <b>VideoPortGetAccessRanges</b> using a <i>RequestedResources</i> pointer to a driver-supplied array of I/O resource descriptors.</p>

-<p>If the <i>HwVidFindAdapter</i> function claims bus-relative access ranges and possibly other hardware resources for an adapter, but then determines that it does not support the adapter, then the miniport driver must relinquish its claims on hardware resources in the registry by calling <b>VideoPortGetAccessRanges</b> or <b>VideoPortVerifyAccessRanges</b> with the <i>NumAccessRanges</i> parameter set to zero.</p>

-<p>Every video miniport driver either must use access ranges returned by <b>VideoPortGetAccessRanges</b>, or must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff570377">VideoPortVerifyAccessRanges</a> before attempting to access a video adapter during the driver (and system) initialization process.</p>

-<p><b>VideoPortGetAccessRanges</b> can be called only from a miniport driver's <a href="..\video\nc-video-pvideo-hw-find-adapter.md">HwVidFindAdapter</a> function.</p>

-<p>For most miniport drivers, <b>VideoPortGetAccessRanges</b> can retrieve, verify, and claim the bus-relative access ranges and any interrupt and/or DMA channel/port used by a particular video adapter, while <a href="https://msdn.microsoft.com/library/windows/hardware/ff570377">VideoPortVerifyAccessRanges</a> can only verify and claim miniport driver-specified resources.
-That is, for all configuration information that it returns, <b>VideoPortGetAccessRanges</b> claims the corresponding hardware resources in the registry for the caller.
-A miniport driver need not call <b>VideoPortVerifyAccessRanges</b> with the returned bus-relative configuration information, unless the miniport driver attempts to modify any of the returned values.</p>

-<p>Each successful call to <b>VideoPortGetAccessRanges</b> or <b>VideoPortVerifyAccessRanges</b> for a particular adapter overwrites the miniport driver's preceding claim on hardware resources in the registry.</p>

-<p>After a successful call to <b>VideoPortGetAccessRanges</b>, the miniport driver must map the returned bus-relative ranges to logical ranges with <a href="..\video\nf-video-videoportgetdevicebase.md">VideoPortGetDeviceBase </a><i>before</i> calling the appropriate <b>VideoPortRead/Write</b><i>Xxx</i> function to communicate with the adapter.</p>

-<p>Generally, the miniport driver of a PCI device should have its <a href="..\video\nc-video-pvideo-hw-find-adapter.md">HwVidFindAdapter</a> function call <b>VideoPortGetAccessRanges</b>, rather than attempt to manipulate the nondevice-specific PCI_COMMON_CONFIG information returned by a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff570306">VideoPortGetBusData</a>.
+<p>Generally, the miniport driver of a PCI device should have its <a href="..\video\nc-video-pvideo-hw-find-adapter.md">HwVidFindAdapter</a> function call <b>VideoPortGetAccessRanges</b>, rather than attempt to manipulate the nondevice-specific PCI_COMMON_CONFIG information returned by a call to <a href="..\video\nf-video-videoportgetbusdata.md">VideoPortGetBusData</a>.
 This miniport driver can typically call <b>VideoPortGetAccessRanges</b> with a <b>NULL</b><i>RequestedResources</i> pointer.
 The video port driver then uses the configuration space of the PCI bus to determine the resources for the video adapter.
 The miniport driver can call <b>VideoPortGetAccessRanges</b>, using a set of driver-supplied <i>RequestedResources</i> specifications, if its original call fails to return valid configuration data for the adapter.</p>

 <p>Note that miniport drivers of adapters on other types of I/O buses also can call <b>VideoPortGetAccessRanges</b>.
 These drivers should call <b>VideoPortGetAccessRanges</b> using a <i>RequestedResources</i> pointer to a driver-supplied array of I/O resource descriptors.</p>